Thursday, July 2, 2009

 "Not since the Chicago White Sox threw the 1919 World Series has there been a sports story as shocking as this one.
 This is the story of one fixed game of college football.
 Before the University of Georgia played the University of Alabama last September 22, Wally Butts, athletic director of Georgia, gave Paul (Bear) Bryant, head coach of Alabama, Georgia's plays, defensive patterns, all the significant secrets Georgia's football team possessed.
 'The corrupt here were not professional ballplayers gone wrong, as in the 1919 Black Sox scandal.
 The corrupt were not disreputable gamblers, as in the scandals continually afflicting college basketball.
 The corrupt were two men- Butts and Bryant- employed to educate and to guide young men.
 'How prevalent is the fixing of college football games?
 How often do teachers sell out their pupils?
 We don't know- yet.
 For now we can only be appalled.- THE EDITORS.'

-the long-distance phone conversation between Butts and Bryant.
+This was all called to the newspaper's attention by someone who claimed to have overheard, due to "electronic error," the long-distance phone conversation between Butts and Bryant.
 People who claim to have overheard highly secret and damaging conversations due to "electronic error," of course, among the most reliable sources that one could possibly have.

 Butts sued the publisher of the paper for libel.
 It's safe to assume the trial was very entertaining: both Butts and Bryant testified, emphatically denying fixing the outcome of the game.
 Interestingly, a number of current and former football players testified as experts, offering their opinion that a football game cannot be fixed without the knowledge or participation of the players.
 At trial, Butts won a massive judgment: $60,000 in general damages and $3 million in punitive damages.